New South Wales Rural Fire Service: Personal Protective Clothing/Equipment (PPC/E)

 Each NSW Rural Fire Service member is issued and equipped with the latest safety equipment including RFS uniform and bush firefighting equipment.
 Extra equipment is provided when a member achieves additional qualifications including Breathing Apparatus Operator (BAO) Structural Firefighter (SFF), Crew/Group Leader (C/GL), aviation operations and most specialist qualifications.

+Capabilities

+The NSW Rural Fire Service is the primary combat agency for bush fires.
+It also has the capability to assist other agencies with rescue operations.